EdwardMan917/matic-docs/docs/edge/additional-features/permission-contract-deployment.md

 ## Overview

-This guide goes into detail on how to whitelist addresses that can deploy smart contracts. <br/> Sometimes network operators wish to prevent users from deploying smart contracts that are unrelated to the network's purpose.
-Network operators can whitelist addresses that can deploy contracts in order to do so.
-Network operators can add or remove addresses.
-If the whitelist is empty, any address can do the deployment, if not, only addresses from the deployment whitelist can.
+This guide goes into detail on how to whitelist addresses that can deploy smart contracts.
+Sometimes network operators wish to prevent users from deploying smart contracts that are unrelated to the network's purpose.
+Network operators can:

+1. Whitelist addresses for Smart Contract deployment
+2. Remove addresses from the whitelist for Smart Contract deployment

 :::warning How to apply the changes